-If you follow the advice contained in L8, the publication informs us “you will be doing enough to comply with the law”.
-However, it follows this by stating that if you are prosecuted and it is proved that you did not follow the Code “you will need to show that you have complied with the law in some other way or a Court will find you at fault”.
+If you follow the advice contained in ACoP L8, the publication informs us: “You will be doing enough to comply with the law”.
+However, it follows this by stating that if you are prosecuted and it is proved that you did not follow the Code “you will need to show that you have complied with the law in some other way or a court will find you at fault”.

 The HSE has also published technical guidance known as HSG274; which provides “practical advice on the legal requirements” of the above legislation “concerning the risk from exposure to legionella and guidance on compliance with the relevant parts of the Management of Health Safety at Work Regulations, 1999.

-COSHH and the Management of Health Safety at Work Regulations both identify a requirement to undertake risk assessments and highlight the importance, as far as reasonably practicable, of preventing or, where prevention is not possible, controlling risks.
-Another common theme of the Regulations is the need for suitable information, instruction and training to be provided for all staff on the risks & the control measures to be put in place.
+COSHH and the Management of Health Safety at Work Regulations both identify a requirement to undertake risk assessments (including Legionella risk assessments) and highlight the importance, as far as reasonably practicable, of preventing or, where prevention is not possible, controlling risks.
+Another common theme of the Regulations is the need for suitable information, instruction, and training to be provided for all staff on the risks and the control measures to be put in place.

 The sum of which amounts to Legionnaires’ disease being a foreseeable risk that, following a predefined management process, can be minimised by implementing a scheme of control measures that is effective and reasonable i.e. without undue cost when compared to the nature of the risk.
 A lack of knowledge is not considered a reasonable legal defence when serious illness and/or fatalities occur because of poorly managed building water systems.